Chapter 12 : The Slipper

-She could feel his eyes on her, and willed herself not to turn around and be caught up in the peculiar yellow-green that she knew was there.
+She could feel his eyes on her, and willed herself not to turn around and get caught up in the peculiar yellow-green that she knew she would find there.
 Instead, she took Lenora by the hand, and spun her around, making her giggle.
 The girls dresses swirled around them in pools of color, and Dezzy could see their dancing slippers peeking out from underneath their skirts with each step.
-She grinned, her hazel eyes lighting up, and Bea took her hand and led her into a reel, their sisters lining up on either side of them.
+She grinned, her hazel eyes lighting up, as Bea took her hand and led her into a reel, their sisters lining up on either side of them.

 She closed her eyes and spun in circle after circle, loving the rush that it gave her.
 As she opened her eyes, she swayed a little but was suddenly held firmly by a pair of strong hands.